isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Overview.md

 description: ""
 third_nav_title: Ghana
 ---
-Historical context
+##### Timeline

+###### 15 November 2022:
+Singapore and Ghana substantively concluded negotiations on an Implementation Agreement on carbon credits cooperation.

+_Implementation Agreement factsheet_

+• Following the conclusion of Article 6 at COP26 last year, this Implementation Agreement will be the first such agreement for Singapore, and the second for Ghana .
+This concludes almost a year of negotiations between Singapore and Ghana.

+• The Implementation Agreement sets out the processes and criteria for carbon credit projects to be developed and to subsequently generate carbon credits.
+These carbon credits can then be transferred from Ghana to Singapore and can be used to meet emission targets set out in countries’ Nationally Determined Contributions (NDC).

-The Implementation Agreement and its annexes are available for download here:
+###### The Implementation Agreement and its annexes are available for download here:

 | Form | Link for download |